 I thought that compiling some snippets around my household would be an interesting thing to do this week.
 I don’t think I’ve ever done a post like this before.

 I’ve managed to keep our first garden in Texas alive but I wouldn’t call it a rousing success.
 I think my plants have used their energy just staying alive.
 We went almost two months without a drop of rain so I feel like my plants are nothing if not hardy!
 Since the rain in late August, my asparagus beans have literally blossomed with new life.
-My pepper plants are showing the first peppers since May, and my okra plants are really really outdoing themselves.
-Before I was getting one okra every fourth day and now my patch is giving me one every other day, which works out to three okras every week.
+My pepper plants are showing the first peppers since May.
+However, my okra plants are really really outdoing themselves.
+Before I was getting one okra every fourth day and now my patch is giving me one every other day.
+That works out to three okras every week.
 It’s been an okra madhouse, I’m telling ya….I’ll have to put gumbo on the menu list.
 For next month, of course.

 Harvest would be in full swing heading toward the wind-down if I were still living in Wisconsin.
 Here in Texas I’m learning that the end of summer can mean another planting season.
 Home improvement stores are selling bedding plants!?
 I’ve planted bush beans, zucchini, and swiss chard.
 This is all very backwards in my mind, but it means I may get to pick fresh green beans in October.
 Crazy.
-I’m thinking that if I can follow the planting charts and the weather is somewhat consistent, I could be harvesting some kind of fresh produce most of the year.
+Maybe if I follow the planting charts and the weather is somewhat consistent, I could harvest some fresh produce most of the year.

 And check out the ONE flower that I successfully started from seed.
 It’s a Datura, or Moonflower.
 It blooms after dusk and has a phenomenal fragrance.
 And then it dies the next day.